GretchenWeeners/SHiFTLANDS/README.md

 # SHiFTLANDS
- Borderlands SHiFT fetch and redeem firefox extention.
+FireFox extention to fetch and redeem SHiFT codes.